acorn-io/runtime/docs/docs/38-Develop with Acorn/01-Develop with Acorn.md

 ## Acorn live edit mode

 Most teams will want to develop their app, and update when source code changes.
 To accomplish this, Acorn can be configured to synchronize files from the local filesystem into the container.
-Apps that support live reloading when they detect file changes will be able to take advantage of the syncing.
+Apps that support live reloading or hot-reloading when they detect file changes will be able to take advantage of the syncing.

 ### File syncing